belak/go-seabird/docs/plugin_development.md

 ### `BasicMux`

-`BasicMux().Event`: This will register a callback that will be called when Seabird sees specific raw IRC commands like `JOIN`, `PART`, and `KICK`.
+`BasicMux{}.Event`: This will register a callback that will be called when Seabird sees specific raw IRC commands like `JOIN`, `PART`, and `KICK`.

 ### `CommandMux`

-`CommandMux().Event`: This will register a callback that will be called for a specific command, either in a channel or in a private query.
+`CommandMux{}.Event`: This will register a callback that will be called for a specific command, either in a channel or in a private query.
 Only messages beginning with the bot's [configured command prefix](configuration.md) and the registered command (e.g. `~help`) will cause the callback to fire.

-`CommandMux().Channel`: This will register a callback that will be called for a specific command only in a channel and not in a private query.
+`CommandMux{}.Channel`: This will register a callback that will be called for a specific command only in a channel and not in a private query.
 Only messages beginning with the bot's [configured command prefix](configuration.md) and the registered command (e.g. `~help`) will cause the callback to fire.

-`CommandMux().Private`: This will register a callback that will be called for a specific command only in a private query and not in a channel.
+`CommandMux{}.Private`: This will register a callback that will be called for a specific command only in a private query and not in a channel.
 Only messages beginning with the bot's [configured command prefix](configuration.md) and the registered command (e.g. `~help`) will cause the callback to fire.

 ### `MentionMux`

-`MentionMux().Event`: This will register a callback that will be called for every message that a Seabird bot sees.
+`MentionMux{}.Event`: This will register a callback that will be called for every message that a Seabird bot sees.
 This is useful for parsing specific, common parts of messages like URLs.

 ## Writing Messages

 You may send messages to a channel in a number of ways.
 The following are three common ways to do it.

-`Request().Reply`: This will simply send a message to the channel or private query that the source request came from.
+`Request{}.Reply`: This will simply send a message to the channel or private query that the source request came from.

-`Request().MentionReply`: This will send a message prefixed with the issuing user's nick to the channel or private query that the source request came from.
+`Request{}.MentionReply`: This will send a message prefixed with the issuing user's nick to the channel or private query that the source request came from.

-`Request().PrivateReply`: This will open a private query with the user that issued the request and send the reply there.
+`Request{}.PrivateReply`: This will open a private query with the user that issued the request and send the reply there.

 ## Depending on Other Plugins

-You can depend on other plugins with the `Bot().EnsurePlugin` method.
+You can depend on other plugins with the `Bot{}.EnsurePlugin` method.

 ```go
 package extra